Virtual School Programs

 Virtual Museum Tour

-1 hour. all ages.
+1 hour.
+All ages.

 Enjoy a guided one-hour tour of our Virtual Museum through Zoom, Teams or Google Duo.
 Let our experienced interpreters lead the way through artfully curated exhibits that include: the early inhabitants of the region; the fur trade; the Métis, Louis Riel and the creation of the province of Manitoba; the history of the Grey Nuns; the Red River cart; wool, looms and traditional textile arts; a turn of the century country kitchen; a 1920’s townhouse and, a choir loft overlooking the beautifully restored chapel.
-Your class will have access to the virtual museum until the end of June!

 1 hour virtual tour. $200 per group of 30 participants.